CCI-MOC/m2/docs/testing.md

 * Delete the old log before running the test again as it may reduce confusion.
 (You can back it up if you need it).
-* It might be difficult to tell where a particular test started in the logs, just search for the tests class name (like TestProvision) in the logs.
+* It might be difficult to tell where a particular test started in the logs, just search for the test's class name (like TestProvision) in the logs.
 The first line it hits is the start of the test case, then the next hit is the second execution of the same test.
 * --pdb option can be used along with pytest to invoke pdb when error is hit.
 * If getting config errors, double check BMI_CONFIG env variable and the config file.